World Chess960 Championship: 1996 tournament

-The first international Fischer Random tournament was held in Kanjiza, a small town in Yugoslavia near the border of Hungary.
+The first international Fischer Random tournament was held in Kanjiza, a small town in Serbia near the border of Hungary.
 The tournament was a 12-player round robin, and utilized a mix of rapid and blitz time controls – 25 minutes for the first 20 moves, and 5 minutes for the remainder of the game.
 Due to the irregular time controls, several players lost on time, and the quality of the games was thought to have suffered as a result.
 A set of four dice was used to randomly determine the starting position of the pieces prior to each game.